coldbubbletea/AAIP-Point-Cloud-Completion/README.md

 # A Computation-aware Shape Loss Function for Point Cloud Completion
-This repository is still under development, and we have updated a demo version for everyone to verify its functionality.
 ![Overall](Figure_1.png)
-## Version 1.1
+## Version 1.1 (Update at 15/01/2025)
 New: We have updated the zigzag order to enhance the locality of the point cloud.

+This repository is still under development, and we have updated a demo version for everyone to verify its functionality.

 ### Data set for this small demo
 10 different point clouds, repeat 8 times for each.